 '''

-44 template < typename T, memory_kind Kind>
+36 template<typename T, memory_kind Kind>

 [explicit] bool global_ptr<T, Kind>::operator bool() const;

-45
+'''

-Explicit conversion operator that returns !is null().
+37 Explicit conversion operator that returns !is_null().

-46

-UPC++ progress level: none
+'''

-47 template < typename T, memory_kind Kind >
+38 template<typename T, memory_kind Kind>

 T global_ptr<T, Kind>::local() const;

-48
+'''

+'''

-Precondition: this->is local()
+Precondition: this->is_local()

-49
+'''

-Converts this global pointer into a raw pointer.
+- 40 Converts this global pointer into a raw pointer. - 18 September 30, 2022 LBNL-2001480

-50

-UPC++ progress level: none
+'''

-51 template < typename T, memory_kind Kind >
+41 template < typename T, memory_kind Kind >

-intrank_t global_ptr<T, Kind>::where() const;
+intrank_t global_ptr <T, Kind >:: where() const;

-52

-Returns the rank in team world() of the process with affinity to the T object

-pointed-to by this global pointer.
-The return value for where() on a null global

-pointer is an implementation-defined value.

-53

-For a non-null device pointer (dynamic kind() != memory kind::host), re-

-turns the rank in team world() of the process that allocated the memory

-referenced by this pointer.
-The result is undefined if this pointer references

-unallocated memory.

-54

-This query is purely a function of the global pointer instance, it is not affected

-by the context in which it is called.

-55

-UPC++ progress level: none
+'''

+- 42 Returns the rank in team world() of the process with affinity to the T object pointed-to by this global pointer.
+The return value for where() on a null global pointer is an implementation-defined value. - 43 For a non-null device pointer (dynamic_kind() != memory_kind::host), returns the rank in team world() of the process that allocated the memory referenced by this pointer.
+The result is undefined if this pointer references unallocated memory. - 44 This query is purely a function of the global pointer instance, it is not affected by the context in which it is called.

+'''

-56 template < typename T, memory_kind Kind >
+45 template<typename T, memory_kind Kind>

 global_ptr<T, Kind>

 global_ptr<T, Kind>::operator+(ptrdiff_t diff) const;

-template < typename T, memory_kind Kind >
+template<typename T, memory_kind Kind>

-global_ptr < T, Kind >
+global_ptr<T, Kind>

 operator+(ptrdiff_t diff, global_ptr<T, Kind> ptr);

-template < typename T, memory_kind Kind>
+template<typename T, memory_kind Kind>

 global_ptr<T, Kind>&

-global_ptr <T, Kind>::operator+=(ptrdiff_t diff);
+global_ptr<T, Kind>::operator+=(ptrdiff_t diff);

 '''

-- Precondition: T must be a complete type.
+- 46 Precondition: T must be a complete type.
 Either diff == 0, or the global pointer is pointing to the ith element of an array of N elements, where i may be equal to N, representing a one-past-the-end pointer.
 At least one of the indices i+diff or i+diff-1 must be a valid element of the same array.
-A pointer to a non-array object is treated as a pointer to an array of size 1. - If diff == 0, returns a copy of the global pointer.
-Otherwise produces a pointer that references the element that is at diff positions greater than the current element, or a one-past-the-end pointer if the last element of the array is at diff-1 positions greater than the current. - operator+= modifies the global_ptr in-place and returns a reference to this pointer after the operation. - These routines are purely functions of their arguments, they are not affected by the context in which they are called. - UPC++ progress level: none
+A pointer to a non-array object is treated as a pointer to an array of size 1. - 47 If diff == 0, returns a copy of the global pointer.
+Otherwise produces a pointer that references the element that is at diff positions greater than the current element, or a one-past-the-end pointer if the last element of the array is at diff-1 positions greater than the current. - 48 operator+= modifies the global_ptr in-place and returns a reference to this pointer after the operation. - 49 These routines are purely functions of their arguments, they are not affected by the context in which they are called.

 '''

-62 template < typename T, memory_kind Kind >
+50 template<typename T, memory_kind Kind>

-global_ptr < T, Kind > : : operator - (ptrdiff_t diff) const;
+global_ptr<T, Kind>

+global_ptr<T, Kind>::operator-(ptrdiff_t diff) const;

-template < typename T, memory_kind Kind >
+template<typename T, memory_kind Kind>

-global_ptr < T, Kind > &

-global_ptr < T, Kind > : : operator -= (ptrdiff_t diff);
+global_ptr<T, Kind>&

+global_ptr<T, Kind>::operator-=(ptrdiff_t diff);

 '''

-- Precondition: T must be a complete type.
+- 51 Precondition: T must be a complete type.
 Either diff == 0, or the global pointer is pointing to the ith element of an array of N elements, where i may be equal to N, representing a one-past-the-end pointer.
 At least one of the indices i-diff or i-diff-1 must be a valid element of the same array.
-A pointer to a non-array object is treated as a pointer to an array of size 1. - If diff == 0, returns a copy of the global pointer.
-Otherwise produces a pointer that references the element that is at diff positions less than the current element, or a one-past-the-end pointer if the last element of the array is at diff+1 positions less than the current. - operator = modifies the global_ptr in-place and returns a reference to this pointer after the operation. - These routines are purely a function of their arguments, they are not affected by the context in which they are called. - UPC++ progress level: none
+A pointer to a non-array object is treated as a pointer to an array of size 1. - 52 If diff == 0, returns a copy of the global pointer.
+Otherwise produces a pointer that references the element that is at diff positions less than the current element, or a one-past-the-end pointer if the last element of the array is at diff+1 positions less than the current. - 53 operator-= modifies the global_ptr in-place and returns a reference to this pointer after the operation. - 54 These routines are purely a function of their arguments, they are not affected by the context in which they are called.